ontio/ontology/docs/specifications/restful_api.md

 #### 13 get_smtcode_evt_txs

 get smart contract event txhash list by height
-Get a list of transaction hash with smartevent based on height
+Get a list of transaction with smartecontract event based on height

 GET